 The eight-member Board serves a vital role in the future of out fraternal community.
 Planning intentional programming to achieve the Fraternity & Sorority Life strategic goals and accomplish the five values of UWF Fraternity & Sorority Life.

 Position Description: The executive director shall serve as the impartial chair of the board and shall conduct all meetings as such.
-The executive director is responsible for holding all meetings of the board and keeping all meetings productive.
-The executive director must work closely with the board’s advisor to ensure that all goals and efforts are being attained and that they are in line with the goals, policies, and procedures of Fraternity and Sorority Life.
-The executive director will be responsible for the efforts and goals of the board.
+They are responsible for holding all meetings of the board and keeping all meetings productive.
+In addition, they must work closely with the board’s advisor to ensure that all goals and efforts are being attained and that they are in line with the goals, policies, and procedures of Fraternity & Sorority Life.
+The executive director will be responsible for and aid in the efforts and goals of the board.

-Position Description: The director of public relations and media will be in charge of preparing and distributing newsletters for the Fraternity & Sorority community, sending editorials to the Voyager, and overseeing all media efforts to include taking pictures and videos at FSL events and managing social media sites for Fraternity & Sorority Life.
+Position Description: The director of public relations & media will be in charge of preparing and distributing newsletters about the Fraternity & Sorority community to families and alumni, sending editorials to the Voyager, and overseeing all media efforts, to include: taking pictures and videos at FSL events and managing a social media sites for Fraternity & Sorority Life.

 Position Description: The director of educational programming will create, promote, and continue programs that serve an educational purpose to the fraternal community.
-He/She will assist in the coordination of programs such as Mt.
-Olympus and Acropolis, as well as create additional engaging educational events.
+They will coordinate biweekly roundtables by picking relevant topics and scheduling hosts or speakers.
+They will assist in the coordination of programs such as Fraternal Leaders Institute (FLI) and New Member Institute (NMI), as well as create additional engaging educational events.

-Position Description: The director of University Engagement will coordinate efforts to excite university students, faculty and staff about the fraternal community.
-He/She will work to incorporate all students, faculty and staff in FSL events and advocate for the fraternal community at university functions.
-The director of University Engagement must establish and maintain good relationship with university students, faulty, and staff.
+Position Description: The director of University Engagement will coordinate efforts to excite university students, faculty & staff about the fraternal community.
+They will lead the IFPB members in planning and execution of National Hazing Prevention Week (NHPW), and work to incorporate the whole campus in NHPW events.
+They will pick two target areas of the campus community each semester and plan intentional programs to help build more interaction between FSL and that campus community.
+They will work to incorporate all students, faculty & staff in FSL events and advocate for the fraternal community at university functions.
+The director of University Engagement must establish and maintain good relationship with university students, faculty & staff.